tdgroot/ansible-workstation-common/README.md

 Workstation Common
 =================================

 Common tasks for installing and configuring Fedora Workstation and MacOS.
+It's a development stack using PHP, Node.js, NGINX, MariaDB, Redis, Dnsmasq and Mailcatcher.
+All the other sugar included, such as Docker, Vagrant, VirtualBox, Wine, Atom, Google Chrome, AWS, Composer, Magerun, Spotify, Steam, and many other tweaks.

 This project is tested and running on:
-- Fedora Workstation 27
-- Fedora Workstation 28
+- Fedora Workstation 29
 - MacOS (**in development, tests need to be added**)

 Requirements